The Royal School of Military Engineering Group

-The Royal Military School of Music is the single point of music training for the Corps of Army Music and Army Reserve Band musicians.
+The Royal Military School of Music is the single point of music training for the Royal Corps of Army Music and Army Reserve Band musicians.

-Phase 2 Training
+Phase Two Training

-Phase 3 Courses
+Phase Three Courses

 Career development courses for trained musicians within the bands to assist in progressing their careers.
 This includes Command Leadership and Management Courses and the new Musical Direction courses.